 The Company has leveraged the PRA and FCA's Climate Financial Risk Forum's (CFRF) Scenario Analysis tool to evaluate the risks and opportunities associated with climate change to its banking activities (in particular to the lending offering), and to the asset management activity, using different 'transitional pathways'.
-The process considers three sets of pathways, based upon the Network for Greening the Finance System (NGFS) scenarios, namely: an orderly transition scenario (i.e. gradual reduction in CO2 emission), a disorderly transition scenario (i.e. delayed or divergent policies changes on CO2 reduction) and a 'hot house' world scenario (i.e. CO2 emissions do not decrease sufficiently to prevent significant temperature increases).
+The process considers three sets of pathways, based upon the Network for Greening the Finance System (NGFS) scenarios, namely: an orderly transition scenario (i.e. gradual reduction in CO2 emission), a disorderly transition scenario (i.e. CO2 emissions do not decrease sufficiently to prevent significant temperature increases).
 These climate risk scenarios are considered appropriate and industry standard.